 PLGIT and PSDLAF were established as common law trusts organized under laws of the Commonwealth of Pennsylvania.
 Shares of the funds are offered to certain Pennsylvania school districts, intermediate units, area vocational-technical schools, and municipalities.
 The purpose of these funds is to enable such governmental units to pool their available funds for investment in instruments authorized by Section 440.1 of the Pennsylvania Public School Code of 1949, as amended.
-US Bank and Federated Investors Money Market Fund are pooled investment funds, which invest in U.S. Government Agency Obligations with an average maturity of 90 days or less.
+Federated Investors Money Market Funds and the Money Market Mutual Funds are pooled investment funds, which invest in U.S. Government Agency Obligations with an average maturity of 90 days or less.
 Investments in these funds cannot be classified because they are not evidenced by securities that exist in physical or book entry form.
 The fair value of the School District's position in the external investment pools is the same as the value of the pool shares.
-All investments in an external investment pool that is not SECregistered are subject to oversight by the Commonwealth of Pennsylvania.
+All investments in an external investment pool that is not SEC-registered are subject to oversight by the Commonwealth of Pennsylvania.
 Pooled investments are short-term in nature and are included in cash and cash equivalents on the statement of net position and balance sheet.
 The School District can withdraw funds from most of its external investment pools without restriction.
 However, certain limitations can be placed on withdrawals from a few of its pooled accounts, including a provision that only permits withdrawals on a certain day of the week and restrictions related to the redemption of certificates of deposit.

-The School District's investments included bank balances at June 30, 2019 of:
+The School District's investments included bank balances at June 30, 2021 of:

 Fair Value

 Pooled investment funds:

-PLGIT \$ 1,288,036
+PLGIT \$ 2,471,682

-PSDLAF 1,291,099
+PSDLAF 1,379,691

-Federated Investors - Money Market Fund 118,045
+Federated Investors - Money Market Fund 119,585

+Money Market Mutual Funds 6,316,876

-\$ 2,697,180
+\$ 10,287,834

-As of June 30, 2019, the carrying amount of the School District's investments included on the statement of net position and balance sheet was \$2,653,848, and all investments have a maturity of less than one year.
+As of June 30, 2021, the carrying amount of the School District's investments included on the statement of net position and balance sheet was \$10,284,153, and all investments have a maturity of less than one year.